Superautomatic Espresso Machine Buying Guide

 This is mostly a function of the digital display listed above, since with the digital display comes an increase in the number of adjustments and features that can be accommodated in the machine.
 For instance, the temperature of the brewed espresso can usually be changed, energy saving modes and pre-grinding can be activated on some machines.
 As a rule, the more expensive the machine the more features offered.
 Think of the other appliances in your home such as a dishwasher or microwave - are they loaded or basic - do you use all the features and functions available?

 The dosage is the portion amount of coffee that will be ground and brewed.
 The adjustment allows you to control the strength of the espresso shot, although it can also be controlled indirectly by varying the amount of water.
 Still, for those who like a stronger or weaker shot, the adjustment is a useful feature.
-On Saeco, Gaggia and Solis machines, double shots are obtained by pressing the brew button twice, so a double contain anywhere from 12 to 18 grams of coffee depending on the Aroma setting chosen.
-Jura and Bosch machines have a wider range of dosage available (from 5 to 16 grams) and therefore are able to brew both single and double shots in one cycle - a real time saver for those who need it.
-They also have 2 Aroma settings (Aroma standard and Aroma Robust)
+On Saeco and Gaggia machines, double shots are obtained by pressing the brew button twice, so a double contain anywhere from 7 to 12 grams of coffee depending on the Aroma setting chosen.
+Jura machines have a wider range of dosage available (from 5 to 16 grams) and therefore are able to brew both single and double shots in one cycle - a real time saver for those who need it.
+The (Jura ENA 9 OTC) also have 2 Aroma settings

 Saeco, Gaggia and Solis machines have a drink capacity of about 25 to 200 ml (1 to 8 ounces).
 This will make you anything from a strong, short espresso to a cup of Americano or Café Crème.
 The drink size can be further varied by adding hot water, adjusting the SBS and Aroma controls (if equipped) and of course by adding steamed milk etc. Dial machines (Saeco Odeo line and Saeco Talea Giro Plus II have a simple, convenient dial to control drink size.
 Saeco and Gaggia digital display machines have 3 pre-set sizes (6 sizes if you include doubles).
 By simply holding down any of the brew buttons during the full brew cycle, reprogramming of that particular button is accomplished.
 Both methods work well – the more people that are using the machine, the more likely the digital will be appreciated.